Malietoa Tanumafili II

-Malietoa Tanumafili II (4 January 1913 – 11 May 2007) was a Samoan paramount chief and politician who was O le Ao o le Malo (head of state) of Samoa from its independence in 1962, and the holder of the Malietoa title from 1940, until his death in 2007.

-After becoming the Malietoa, he worked as a civil servant and parliamentarian.
-When the state of Western Samoa was founded in 1962, gaining independence from New Zealand, he became joint head of state with Tupua Tamasese Meaʻole, who died on 15 April 1963, after which he remained the office's sole occupant until his own death.
+Malietoa Tanumafili II (4 January 1903 – 11 May 2007) was O le Ao o le Malo (head of state) of Samoa from its independence in 1962 until his death in 2007.
+He was bestowed with the Malietoa title in 1940 and had previously worked for the New Zealand administration as a civil servant and parliamentarian.
+As head of state, he initially served jointly with Tupua Tamasese Meaʻole, who died in April 1963.

 Early life

-Tanumafili was born on 4 January 1913 (Note: In 2007, the government opted to celebrate his 95th birthday, rather than his 94th, saying it had obtained recorded evidence which instead gave his year of birth as 1912.) as the son and third child of his parents, Malietoa Tanumafili I and Momoe Lupeuluiva Meleisea.
+Tanumafili was born on 4 January 1903 (Note: In 2007, the government opted to celebrate his 95th birthday, rather than his 94th, saying it had obtained recorded evidence which instead gave his year of birth as 1912.) as the third child of Malietoa Tanumafili I and Momoe Lupeuluiva Meleisea.
+He was educated at the government-run Leififi School in Samoa and went on to enroll at St. Stephen's School and Wesley College in Pukekohe, both of which are in New Zealand.

-He inherited the royal title of Malietoa in 1940, following the 1939 death of his father, Malietoa Tanumafili I, though some media reports claim that he received the title of Malietoa in 1939.
-The Malietoa is one of the four tamaʻāiga (maximal lineage) titles, alongside the Tupua Tamasese, Mataʻafa and Tuimalealiʻifano.
+After his father's death, he returned to Samoa and was conferred with the title of Malietoa in October 1939.
+The Lands and Titles Court ruled in his favour in February 1940 when an extended relative disputed his claim to the title.
+The Malietoa is one of four maximal lineage tamaʻāiga titles, the others being Tupua Tamasese, Mataʻafa and Tuimalealiʻifano.

-He was educated at the government-run Leififi School in Samoa.
-He went on to enroll at St. Stephen's School and Wesley College in Pukekohe, both of which are in New Zealand.

 Early public career

 Soon after becoming Malietoa, he was appointed a special adviser (fautua) to the New Zealand administration over Samoa.
+Malietoa was part of a Western Samoan delegation welcoming Queen Elizabeth II to New Zealand in 1953.
 During his earlier career, he worked for several years alongside Tupua Tamasese Meaʻole, serving in multiple conventions related to constitutional reform as part of the transition to independence.
 Both were also members of the Legislative Assembly before their resignation in 1957.
 In 1959, Malietoa was appointed joint chairman of a working committee which advised New Zealand lawyers on drafting the Samoan constitution.